x0rz/tweets_analyzer/README.md

   --no-timezone         removes the timezone auto-adjustment (default is UTC) --utc-offset UTC_OFFSET
-                        manually apply a timezone offset (in seconds)
+                        manually apply a timezone offset (in seconds) --friends             will perform quick friends analysis based on lang and timezone (rate limit = 15 requests)
 ```

 ### Example output